 It Can Be A Metaphor For Clinginess

 When in a relationship, one problem that many people have is clinginess.
-We don't like it when our partner must go away or isn't talking to us all the time.
+We don't like it when our partner must go away or talk to us all the time.
 We may feel like if they stop talking to us, there is a sign that something is wrong.

 It Can Talk About Breakups

 When you break up with someone you love, you may feel like you should bargain for them to return.
 You may try talking to them and negotiate or beg for forgiveness.
 If the two of you love each other, then the fight won't be enough to end things.
 Odds are, the person will get back to you once some steam has cleared.
 However, if they didn't love you that much, they won't make any effort to try and fix things.